logo_le strade del gusto.jpeg

 TASTE-OLFACTORY ANALYSIS

 After observing and smelling, this third and final phase is completed by tasting a small sip of oil.
-The sip should be held in the mouth for a few seconds, elegantly chewed and then swallowed.
-This will allow you to evaluate all the components, flavor and tactile, and the retronasal aromas, which complete the taste-olfactory profile.
-Before swallowing the sip of oil, it is advisable to introduce some air into the mouth through an operation called stripping, which allows the oil to be oxygenated, to better perceive its aromatic volatile components.
+The sip should be held in the mouth for a few seconds, elegantly "chewed" and then swallowed.
+This will allow you to evaluate all the taste and tactile components and the retronasal aromas, which complete the taste-olfactory profile.
+Before swallowing the sip of oil, it is advisable to introduce air into the mouth through an operation called stripping, which allows the oil to be oxygenated, to better perceive its aromatic volatile components.

 During this phase, we must understand what FLAVORS are perceived in the mouth and the TACTILE and TRIGEMINAL SENSATIONS (e.g., tingling due to spiciness) that the oil causes in the mouth and throat.
 Through this analysis, we will then be able to express a judgment on its INTENSITY, STRUCTURE, and the RECOGNITIONS PERCEIVED (whether they are the same or different from those identified during the olfactory phase).

-A great oil, after swallowing, will retain in the oral cavity for many minutes the memory of its taste-olfactory nuances.
+A great oil, after swallowing, will keep the memory of its taste-olfactory nuances in the oral cavity for many minutes.
 The more persistent and elegant they are, the more we are dealing with a high-quality oil.

-The sensory analysis process ends with final considerations regarding BALANCE, QUALITY, TASTE FINISH, and EVOLUTIONARY STATE.
+The sensory analysis process concludes with final considerations regarding BALANCE, QUALITY, TASTE FINISH, and EVOLUTIONARY STATE.

 To help you in each of the analysis phases, you can follow the forms attached to this article and used by the Italian Association of Oil Sommeliers.